shsagir/play-area-sync/docs/app.md

 You can set a custom root path by writing the relative path to the sub-folder (all folders below the htdocs folder are allowed).
 You can do so for each domain (including App URL) you have registered within the Dashboard.

 For example, if you want to use the folder `~/htdocs/web`, just enter `web` in the input.
 If you want to use the folder `~/htdocs/app/webbroot`, just enter `app/webroot`.

-#### Change the default domain

-This is an optional setting.
-Per default your App URL is the default domain.
-You can change this so that links and the thumbnail preview generation will work with the new primary domain.
-We also use the default domain for global monitoring.